 - Monitor and evaluate disease recurrence

-Invivoscribe’s IdentiClone® assays represent a new approach to PCR-based clonality testing.
+Invivoscribe’s IdentiClone assays represent a simple approach to PCR-based clonality testing.
 These standardized assays were carefully optimized testing positive and negative control samples using multiplex master mixes.
-Assay development was followed by extensive validation including the testing of more than 400 clinical samples using Revised European/American Lymphoma (REAL) Classification.
-Testing was done at more than thirty prominent independent testing centers throughout Europe in a collaborative study known as the BIOMED-2 Concerted Action.
-Results from this BIOMED-2 study appear in Leukemia, a leading peer-reviewed journal.
+Assay development was followed by extensive validation including testing of more than 400 clinical samples using Revised European/American Lymphoma (REAL) classification.
+Testing was performed at more than thirty prominent independent testing centers throughout Europe in a collaborative study known as the BIOMED-2 Concerted Action.2

 The gel detection based assays cannot reliably detect clonal populations comprising less than 5% of the total lymphocyte cell population.
-It should be emphasized that the results of molecular clonality tests should always be interpreted in the context of clinical, histological and immunophenotypic data.
+Always interpret the results of molecular clonality tests in the context of clinical, histological and immunophenotypic data.

-This test kit includes 6 master mixes.
+This test kit includes six (6) master mixes.
 The IGH Tube A, B, and C master mixes target the framework 1, 2, and 3 regions (respectively) within the variable region, and the joining region of the immunoglobulin heavy chain locus.
 The IGH Tube D and E master mixes target the diversity and joining regions.
-Lastly, the Specimen Control Size Ladder master mix, targets multiple genes and generates a series of amplicons of approximately 100, 200, 300, 400, and 600 basepairs to ensure that the quality and quantity of input DNA is adequate to yield a valid result.
-A single thermocycler program and similar detection methodologies are used with all of our Gene Clonality Assays.
+Lastly, the Specimen Control Size Ladder master mix, targets multiple genes and generates a series of amplicons of approximately 100, 200, 300, 400, and 600 base pairs to ensure that the quality and quantity of input DNA is adequate to yield a valid result.
+A single thermal cycler program and similar detection methodologies are used with all of our Gene Clonality Assays.
 This improves consistency and facilitates cross training on a broad range of different assays.

 Polymerase Chain Reaction (PCR)

 PCR assays are routinely used for the identification of clonal B-cell populations.
-These tests amplify the DNA between primers that target the conserved framework (FR) of the variable (V) regions and the conserved joining (J) regions (IGH Tube A-C), as well as the diversity (D) and joining regions (IGH Tube D & E).
+These tests amplify the DNA between primers that target the conserved framework (FR) of the variable (V) regions and the conserved joining (J) regions (IGH Tubes A, B, and C), as well as the diversity (D) and joining regions (IGH Tubes D and E).
 These conserved regions lie on either side of an area within the V-J region where programmed genetic rearrangements occur during maturation of all B and T lymphocytes.
-The antigen receptor genes that undergo rearrangement are the immunoglobulin heavy chain andlight chains in B-cells, and the T cell receptor genes in T-cells.
+The antigen receptor genes that undergo rearrangement are the immunoglobulin heavy chain and light chains in B-cells, and the T cell receptor genes in T-cells.
 Each B- and T-cell has a single productive V-J rearrangement that is unique in both length and sequence.
-Therefore, when DNA from a normal or polyclonal population is amplified using DNA primers that flank the V-J region, a bell-shaped curve (Gaussian distribution) of amplicon products within an expected size range is produced.
+Therefore, when DNA from a normal or polyclonal population is amplified using DNA primers that flank the V-J region, a bell-shaped curve (Gaussian distribution) of amplicon products within an expected size range is generated.
 This Gaussian distribution reflects the heterogeneous population of V-J rearrangements.
-(In certain cases, where lymphocyte DNA is not present, no product is seen.)
-For DNA from samples containing a clonal population, the yield is one or two prominent amplified products (amplicons) within a diminished polyclonal background.
+(In certain cases, where lymphocyte DNA is not present, no product is observed.)
+DNA from samples containing a clonal population yield one or two prominent amplified products (amplicons) within a diminished polyclonal background.

 Since the antigen receptor genes are polymorphic (consisting of a heterogeneous population of related DNA sequences), it is difficult to employ a single set of DNA primer sequences to target all of the conserved flanking regions around the V-J rearrangement.
 N-region diversity and somatic mutation further scramble the DNA sequences in these regions.
 Therefore multiplex master mixes, which target several FR regions, are required to identify the majority of clonal rearrangements.
 As indicated, clonal rearrangements are identified as prominent, single-sized products within the background of different-sized amplicon products that form a Gaussian distribution around a statistically favored, average-sized rearrangement.
 Note that the primers that amplify the different FR regions, which are located at three distinct sections along the heavy chain gene, produce a correspondingly different size-range of V-J products.